JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 ![Summarize by Action Type](../../assets/images/SummarizeByActionType.png)

-With that, we have answered the first question, and know how many deposits were made in the last 2 hours Let's move to the next question - *How many withdrawals were made in the last two hours?*
+With that, we have answered the first question, and know how many deposits were made in the last 2 hours.

+Let's move to the next question: **How many withdrawals were made in the last two hours?**

 10. Let's proceed by duplicating **the current section** where we have the data for deposits.